 An understanding of how well each station in a net is being received by all other stations is of significant value to the net control operator as well as the net station operators themselves.
 Providing this understanding presents three challenges.
 The first is obtaining and recording the signal quality data, the second is presenting the data to the user in a meaningful way, and the third is an understanding of how the values presented correlate to effective communication.
 This document addresses primarily the second challenge and assumes that the data is manually recorded by each of the net station operators.
 The third challenge of correlating the signal quality value to effective communication is heuristically obtained, intuitive, imprecise, and one of the basic challenges of amateur radio.

 The signal quality values are generally the signal-to-noise values provided by FLDIGI during the use of the standard OHDEN modes of Olivia 8-500 and MT63-1kL as this reflects the conditions of OHDEN in an activation.
 FT-8 offers more consistency between all stations but currently there isn't a validated model that correlates FT-8 to Olivia or MT63.
-Even so, the software will accept any value within range reguardless of the source.
+Even so, the software will accept any value within range regardless of the source.

 Conceptually, the software needs to represent a two-dimensional matrix in graphical form.
 The size of the matrix is N2 -N where N represents the number of OHDEN stations.